macrochips/NSData-Encryption/README.md

 NSData+Encryption
 =============

-A NSData Category for Encrypting and Decrypting NSData with AES256 & AES 128 alongwith optional IV(Initialization Vector).
+A NSData Category for Encrypting and Decrypting NSData with AES256 & AES128 alongwith optional IV(Initialization Vector).

 ## Features